 - Professional associations and experts in industries related to financial education contribute to the development of these resources

-- Resources are provided free to schools through local business-community sponsors
+- If a school chooses, resources are provided free to schools through local business-community sponsors

 - Local businesses pay a fee to The Wealth Academy.

 The Wealth Academy also encourages financial service providers and youth-oriented charities to access the resources to use in their own client ecosystems.

 Do students want to learn financial life skills?
 Here is what local and international research says.

 Australia: In Australia, research related to youth financial literacy is scarce.
 However ASIC’s Understanding Money Report, published in 2005 included a survey of 12-17 year olds.
 The following findings were reported with percentages.